 Leila’s alma mater, the University of Chicago, has since 1987 been home to the world’s largest annual scavenger hunt.
 Thousands of students and alumni have participated over the past three-plus decades, and “Scav Hunt” is one of the college’s defining features, recognized by The New Yorker, U.S. News and World Report, The New York Times, The Guinness Book of World Records, and elsewhere.
 Leila conceived of an anthology of personal essays about people’s Scav Hunt experiences, and she edited this book for the University of Chicago Press.

 Growing up in Boston, Leila has long been an admirer of the work of landscape architect Frederick Law Olmsted.
 After working with illustrator Becca Stadtlander on Look!
 What Do You See? as well as on the cover for Leila’s own middle-grade novel Once Was a Time, Leila realized that Stadtlander’s classic painting style would be a perfect fit for a picture book biography of Olmsted.
-Leila then pitched the concept to National Book Award Finalist Elizabeth Partridge, and Partridge’s own connection to Olmsted’s work inspired her to research and write Parks for the People: How Frederick Law Olmsted Designed America, which Leila edited for Viking Children’s Books and will be published in 2022.
+Leila then pitched the concept to National Book Award Finalist Elizabeth Partridge, and Partridge’s own connection to Olmsted’s work inspired her to research and write Parks for the People: How Frederick Law Olmsted Designed America, which Leila edited for Viking Children’s Books.